communitybridge/easycla/docs/Edit-the-Company-Name-and-Manager-Details.md

 # Edit the Company Name and Manager Details
-As a CLA manager, you use the CLA Corporate Console to edit the company name and manager details.
+As a CCLA manager, you use the CLA Corporate Console to edit the company name and manager details.

 **Do these steps:**